 Is this the only bat in the house?
 No. The species of bat that hibernates in SE Michigan homes is the Big Brown Bat.
 This species live and hibernate in colonies.
+Learn about migrations.

 Winter Bat flying Activity - Do Bats Hibernate?
 In order to survive the cold Michigan winter months, bats must hibernate.
 This is due to the fact that there is not enough insects flying around in the winter to support an active metabolism.
 Bat require specific temperatures for hibernation ranging from 35-40 degrees Fahrenheit.
 Big Brown bats have figured out that attics can provide the perfect temperature for survival and have adapted to hibernating in attics rather than caves.